asreview/asreview/docs/source/extensions/overview_extensions.rst

       Advanced insights to ASReview simulations like performance plots and metrics.

 * ASReview Wordcloud
-    - :doc:`extension_wordcloud`: Create wordclouds to visualize the contents of datasets.
+    - `ASReview-wordcloud <https://github.com/asreview/asreview-wordcloud>`__: Create wordclouds to visualize the contents of datasets.